Bulgaria national football team: Home stadium

-Traditionally, the Bulgarian national football team's home stadium is the Vasil Levski National Stadium with a capacity of 44,000.
-Vasil Levski was officially opened in 1953 and reconstructed in 1966 and 2002.
+Traditionally, the Bulgaria national football team's home stadium is the Vasil Levski National Stadium with a capacity of 44,000.
+The stadium was officially opened in 1953 and reconstructed in 1966 and 2002.
 It is the second largest stadium in Bulgaria, behind the Plovdiv Stadium with a capacity of 55,000.
 During the 2006–07 UEFA Champions League, the stadium was used for Levski Sofia matches with Barcelona, Chelsea, and Werder Bremen.
 Similarly, Ludogorets Razgrad used it as their main home venue for their European matches until the 2017–18 season.
-The Bulgarian national team's home matches and the Bulgarian Cup finals are held at the venue, as well as athletics competitions.
+The Bulgaria national team's home matches, Bulgarian Cup finals and the Eternal derby of Bulgaria are held at the venue, as well as athletics competitions.

-Lately, the national team is playing its home matches at the Huvepharma Arena in Razgrad, home of 11-time Bulgarian champions Ludogorets Razgrad.
+The Huvepharma Arena in Razgrad has been occasionally hosting the national team's matches since 2018.
 Opened in 1954 and renovated in 2011, the stadium has a capacity of 10,422.

+Another stadium that is used for the national team's matches is the freshly renovated Hristo Botev Stadium in Plovdiv, with a capacity of 18,777.